robotechredmond/extend-vnet-to-multi-vnet/README.md

 ## Special Notes

-+ To be successful in extending to a Multi-VNET configuration using this template, use the resource group of the existing VNET for this template deployment.
+To be successful in extending to a Multi-VNET configuration using this template, pay particular attention to these special items:

++ Use the resource group of the existing VNET for this template deployment
++ Prior to running this template deployment, create a subnet named "GatewaySubnet" on VNET1 with a minimum /29 address prefix

 ## Template Parameters